-Leasehold land of a subsidiary were revalued on 13 January 2021, by Messrs.
+During the previous financial year, the fair value of leasehold land of a subsidiary were determined based on valuations performed by independent professional valuers, Messrs.
 Henry Butcher Malaysia Sdn.
-Bhd., an independent professional valuer.
+Bhd. on 13 January 2021.

 The fair value of leasehold land is within level 2 of the fair value hierarchy.
 The fair value was determined by based on market comparable approach that reflects recent transaction price for similar property.